privacy-scaling-explorations/pse.dev/articles/intmax-a-scalable-payment-l2-from-plasma-and-validity-proofs.md

 1. The client syncs with withdrawals requests that have been done so far and picks the one relevant to the user from an [encrypted vault](https://github.com/InternetMaximalism/intmax2-zkp/blob/233a26eb1d8b2580f66136a95319ad99eb1f62f2/src/mock/client.rs#L401) storing withdrawals proofs.
 2. If needed, the user updates his balance proof πtbalance _by applying the withdrawal transfer_ TtwithdrawT^{withdraw}\_{t}Ttwithdraw​ which occurred at block BtB_tBt​.
-3. The user generates a [withdrawal proof](https://github.com/InternetMaximalism/intmax2-zkp/blob/233a26eb1d8b2580f66136a95319ad99eb1f62f2/src/mock/client.rs#L630) πtwithdraw using a withdrawal witness wtwithdraw*t \_attesting to a transfer occuring from an intmax to an L1 address and included within block* BtB_tBt​*.
+3. The user generates a [withdrawal proof](https://github.com/InternetMaximalism/intmax2-zkp/blob/233a26eb1d8b2580f66136a95319ad99eb1f62f2/src/mock/client.rs#L630) πtwithdraw using a withdrawal witness wtwithdraw*t \_attesting to a transfer occurring from an intmax to an L1 address and included within block* BtB_tBt​*.
 The withdrawal proof* πtwithdraw is sent to a withdrawal aggregator.
 4. A withdrawal aggregator chains together withdrawal proofs πtwithdraw,0,...,πtwithdraw,k and verifies them on the L1, triggering effective funds withdrawals on the rollup contract.

 ## Common questions